cryptopunksnotdead/punks.readymade/README.md

-[Humanitarian eXchange Language (HXL)](https://github.com/csvspecs/csv-hxl) is a (meta data) convention for adding agreed on hashtags e.g. `#org,#country,#sex+#targeted,#adm1` inline in a (single new line) between the header and data for sharing tabular data across organisations
+[Humanitarian eXchange Language (HXL)](https://github.com/csvspecs/csv-hxl) is a (meta data) convention for adding agreed on hashtags e.g. `#org,#country,#sex+#targeted,#adm1` inline in a (single new line / row) between the last header row and the first data row for sharing tabular data across organisations
 (during a humanitarian crisis).
 Example: